Collection Online

 About this work

-Throughout the medieval period crosses were carried in various Christian processions.
-Some were decorated on both sides, showing the crucified Jesus dead, and also alive.
-Evoking his pain and triumph over death simultaneously, such crosses encapsulated the central Christian message: faith in God ensures deliverance from suffering, and resurrection to eternal life.
+Throughout the medieval period, ornate and painted crosses were carried during Christian processions.
+Crosses to be carried, rather for display, were typically decorated on both sides, oftentimes showing the crucified Jesus dead on one side and alive on the other.
+Evoking Jesus’s pain and triumph over death simultaneously, crosses such as this encapsulated the central Christian message: faith in God ensures deliverance from suffering and resurrection to eternal life.
 This interpretation of the cross as life-giving is underscored here in the leaf-like ornamentation of the carved, gilded wood.
-The strikingly realistic, tender representations of Jesus, and the small size of the cross itself, suggest it was made in Florence during the fourteenth century for use in an intimate setting.
+The strikingly realistic and tender representations of Jesus, and the small size of the cross itself, suggest that this piece was made in Florence during the fourteenth century for use in an intimate setting.

 Artwork Details